Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Moderation Help.md

 * Mute someone and they will not talk.
 You can add a reason why they are muted
 * **Required Permission:** Moderate Members
 * **NOTE:** If no mute time has been given, time will be 28 days.
 You cannout mute someone for more than 28 days due to Discord's API.
+You also cannot mute bots.

     Example: `/mute MEMBER TIME REASON`